Mindscape

 connected to a long procession of memories.

-Memories are not bad if they bring smiles
+Memories are not bad if they bring smiles and light

-they are not so good when they make goose pimples of
+are not so good when they make goose pimples of

 shame break out all over you.
 Shame, goose pimples?